Avocado Market Price in Namibia – 2024 Prices and Charts

 Avocado consumers in Namibia prefer buying from supermarkets as they are more convenient and offer cheaper prices.
 This can be seen in the rapid increase of the number of supermarkets in recent years.
 These supermarkets also give the option of bulk buying of avocados at discounted prices.

-Namibia imported avocados from South Africa worth 1.1 million US Dollars in 2020, accounting for 96% of the total imports.
-In the same year, Namibia brought in avocados valued at 25,000 US Dollars from its second major supplier, Tanzania , accounting for 4% of the total imports.
-The average import price in 2020 was about 2.35 US Dollars per kilo.
+Namibia imported avocados from South Africa worth 1.17 million US Dollars in 2023, accounting for 99% of the total imports.
+In the same year, other minor suppliers were Botswana and Zimbabwe.
+The average import price in 2023 was about 1.56 US Dollars per kilo.

 Avocado Price per kg in Namibia